Slurm scrontab¶

 running, and if not, it will start it.
 This avoids multiple instances of the

-same job from running by using the "--dependency=singleton
+same job from running by using the "--dependency=singleton" option in the

 #SCRON --qos=mygroup